s1rhcs/Fallen-Follow-Registry/README.md

 **Fallen Follow Registry** is a simple, private tool that shows who you follow on Instagram that **don’t** follow you back.
 Logging every follow that didn’t follow through.

 You just open `index.html`, upload two files from your Instagram download, and it shows you a list.
 No coding needed.
+It works on desktop, tablets, and modern mobile browsers.

 ---